opengisch/QField-docs/documentation/how-to/outside-layers.en.md

 # Shared local datasets

-It is possible to use a layer which is stored outside the project folder.
-This is useful if a basemap (e.g., a large orthophoto) or large, unmodified vector data is used in more than one project.
-By sharing datasets, features and their attributes remain identifiable across projects.
+It is possible to use layers stored in a single location—referred to as a localized data path—across multiple projects.
+This can help reduce storage requirements for large datasets such as orthophoto raster files, land use vector files, etc., as well as ease the management of dataset updates.

-There are two main approaches to using shared local datasets: a manual copying method for direct use in QField, and a more integrated approach using QFieldCloud which leverages QGIS's Localized Data Paths.
+There are two main approaches to using shared local datasets: a manual copying method for into devices running QField, and a more integrated approach using QFieldCloud.

-## Manual Copying of Shared Datasets for QField

-This method is suitable for users who want to manually manage shared files on their devices, often for basemaps, without using QFieldCloud for these specific files.
+## Managing Localized Data Paths in QGIS

+When building projects for QField, make sure the datasets you want to share across multiple projects are within localized data paths in QGIS.

 :material-monitor: Desktop preparation

-In QGIS, it's good practice set where your shared datasets are located.
-1. Open QGIS.
-2. Go to *Options > Data Sources > Localized Data Paths*.
-3. Add the path(s) to your external data.
-This primarily helps QGIS itself locate these layers (e.g., if you move projects between computers or use relative paths) and is **essential for the QFieldCloud workflow described later.**
+In QGIS, go to the Options dialog's data sources panel, where you will find a localized data paths section.
+From there, you can add a number of paths within which datasets will be treated as shared datasets.
+This must be done as a preliminary step to building your projects, including those to be uploaded to QFieldCloud.

 !![QGIS Options Dialog showing Data Sources and Localized Data Paths setup](../assets/images/external_path.png)

 ### Using Manually Copied Datasets in QField

-To use these shared datasets manually in QField (e.g., as basemaps without using QFieldCloud for them):

-1.  **Locate the QField app directories on your device:**
+To use these shared datasets manually in QField, locate the QField app directories on your device:

 - In QField, open any project.
-    - Open the Dashboard (hamburger icon), and open the main menu (three dots).
+- Reveal the side dashboard by clicking on the hamburger icon, and open the main menu by clicking on the 3-dot button.
-    - Tap 'About QField'.
+- Select the 'About QField' menu item.
-    - The application directory locations will be at the bottom as 'App directories' path (paths differ by operating system).
+- The application directory locations will be at the bottom just below the 'App directories' path (paths differ by operating system).
-2.  **Copy your shared dataset files** (e.g., the orthophoto GeoTIFF or vector GeoPackage) into the `(Your App Directory)/QField/basemaps` subfolder on your device.
-QField automatically scans this folder for basemaps and other recognizable data.
+Once you have located the directory, copy your shared dataset files into the `[App Directory]/QField/basemaps` folder on your device.
+QField will automatically scan this folder for basemaps and other recognizable data.

 !![QField app directories](../assets/images/qfield_app_directories.png)